 The St Mary’s sports coaches are passionate about their sport and have proven themselves in their field of expertise.
 As with anything, our success will not be measured by getting to the top, but rather in our ability to remain there!

-Basketball is the fastest-growing sport at St Mary’s and we participate in the Rainbow League, which includes schools from Johannesburg and Pretoria.
-About 10 schools compete in the league, which takes place in the first and third terms.
-The St Mary’s 1st team, as well as the St Mary’s invitational team, also compete annually in the Pietermaritzburg Girls’ High School basketball tournament and the American International School of Johannesburg tournament.
-The 1st team also competes in the St Peter’s tournament.
-Teams from across South Africa and our neighbouring countries compete in these tournaments.
+Basketball has grown rapidly at St Mary’s.
+At present, we have teams in every age group, that are eligible to play matches on Wednesday afternoons.
+We participate in a newly formed girls’ league which includes many schools from around Johannesburg.
+Several schools compete in this league, and matches are played in the first and third terms.
+Also included in this league are tournaments for each age group.
+Last year, we welcomed the inaugural St Mary’s Summer Shoot Out which was hosted in the third term.
+This tournament included U16 and senior sections and was a great success.
+The St Mary’s 1st team, as well as the St Mary’s invitational team, also compete annually in the Pietermaritzburg Girls’ High School and the St Dunstan’s basketball tournaments.
+The 1st team also competes in the Old Petrian’s Tournament in Term I and the St Peter’s Festival in Term III.
+Teams from across South Africa and neighbouring countries compete in these latter two events.

 We’re very proud of our wonderful diving facilities.
 We have a half-metre board for training purposes and learning new dives, as well as two 1m springboards, two 3m springboards and a 5m platform.
 There are bubbles under each board to help the divers learn new dives and boost confidence.
 This, coupled with the fact that we have excellent dry-land facilities consisting of two trampolines (one with an overhead spotting rig), a dry board and a well-equipped gym, results in better performances and an increase in the number of accomplished divers at St Mary’s.